lguibr/trianglengin/README.md

 - **How Lines are Found: The Tracing Method (Transversion)**

-  - **The Idea:** Instead of checking every possible line combination all the time, the game pre-calculates all _potential_ maximal lines (the longest possible lines in each direction) when it starts.
+  - **The Idea:** Instead of checking every possible line combination all the time, the game pre-calculates all _potential_ lines (segments of triangles along the three directions) that meet the minimum length requirement when it starts.
 It does this by "tracing" or "transversing" paths from every playable triangle on the grid.
-  - **Starting Point:** Imagine picking any triangle `(r, c)` on the grid.
+  - **Starting Point:** Imagine picking any playable triangle `(r, c)` on the grid.
-  - **Tracing Backwards:** For each direction (Horizontal, Diagonal ↘️, Diagonal ↗️), the game first traces _backwards_ from `(r, c)` along that direction's path until it hits the edge of the grid, a death zone, or an already visited triangle (for that direction).
-This finds the _true beginning_ of the potential maximal line passing through `(r, c)`.
+  - **Tracing Forwards:** For each direction (Horizontal, Diagonal ↘️, Diagonal ↗️), the game traces _forwards_ from `(r, c)` along that direction's path, adding every valid, playable triangle coordinate to a list.
-  - **Tracing Forwards:** From that true beginning point, the game traces _forwards_ along the path, adding every valid, playable triangle coordinate to a list until it hits the edge or a death zone.
-  - **Recording the Line:** If the traced line is long enough (meets the minimum length requirement, usually 3 or more triangles), the game records this list of coordinates as one potential line.
-It also marks all triangles in this line as "visited" for this specific direction, so it doesn't trace the same maximal line multiple times starting from different points within it.
+  - **Recording Sub-Lines:** As the path is traced, every time the current segment reaches the minimum required length (e.g., 3 triangles), that segment is recorded as a potential line.
+The tracing continues, and longer segments containing the initial ones are also recorded.
+For example, if tracing finds `A-B-C-D` and the minimum length is 3, it records `(A,B,C)`, `(B,C,D)`, and `(A,B,C,D)`.
-  - **All Potential Lines:** By doing this starting from _every_ playable triangle for _all three_ directions, the game builds a complete list of all possible maximal lines that could ever be cleared.
+  - **All Potential Lines:** By doing this starting from _every_ playable triangle for _all three_ directions, and storing only unique lines found, the game builds a complete list of all possible lines that could ever be cleared.

 - **Defining the Paths (Neighbor Logic):** How does the game know which triangle is "next" when tracing?
 It depends on the current triangle's orientation (🔺 or 🔻) and the direction being traced: